-The other information comprises the remaining parts of the annual report.
-The other information does not include the consolidated financial statements, the audited content of the combined management report and our auditor's report thereon.
+The other Information also includes the remaining parts of the annual report.
+The other Information does not include the annual financial statements, the management report information audited for content and our auditor's report.

-Our opinions on the consolidated financial statements and on the group management report do not cover the other information, and consequently we do not express an opinion or any other form of assurance conclusion thereon.
+Our opinions on the annual financial statements and on the management report do not cover the other information, and consequently we do not express an opinion or any other form of assurance conclusion thereon.
 In connection with our audit, our responsibility is to read the above-mentioned other information and, in so doing, to consider whether the other information

-- is materially inconsistent with the consolidated financial statements, with the group management report information audited for content or our knowledge obtained in the audit, or - otherwise appears to be materially misstated.
+- is materially inconsistent with the annual financial statements, with the management report information audited for content or our knowledge obtained in the audit, or - otherwise appears to be materially misstated.